Tran981/RubyStarterProjects/workout_log/README.md

 The functionality are as follows

 * Workout listings
-  * create and view workouts
-  * view all workouts
+  * CRUD of all workouts

 * Deployment instructions
 It has beeon only tested on the local server, but you are welcome to try to deploy it!